After U.S., British tussle, U.N. approves Yemen truce monitors

 After a week of U.N.-sponsored peace talks in Sweden, the Iranian-aligned Houthi group and Saudi-backed Yemen government foes agreed last week to stop fighting in the Red Sea port city of Hodeidah and withdraw forces.
 The truce began on Tuesday.

-The 15-member Security Council authorized U.N.
-Secretary-General Antonio Guterres to deploy - for an initial 30 days - an advance team to begin monitoring and to support and facilitate the deal between the warring parties.
+The Security Council authorized U.N.
+Secretary-General Antonio Guterres to deploy - for an initial 30 days - an advance monitoring team.
+That team, led by retired Dutch General Patrick Cammaert, is due to arrive in Yemen shortly, said a U.N. spokesman, adding that the personnel will not be uniformed or armed.

-It also asked Guterres to submit proposals by the end of the month on substantive monitoring operations for the ceasefire and mutual redeployment of forces; support for the management of and inspections at the ports of Hodeidah, Salif and Ras Issa; and strengthening of the U.N. presence in the Hodeidah region.
+The council also asked Guterres to submit proposals by the end of the month on substantive monitoring operations for the ceasefire and redeployment of forces; support for the management of and inspections at the ports of Hodeidah, Salif and Ras Issa; and strengthening of the U.N. presence in the Hodeidah region.

 Guterres is also required to report weekly to the Security Council on implementation of the resolution, which endorses the ceasefire deal agreed in Sweden.

+“It’s vital that the parties follow through on their commitments,” British U.N.
+Ambassador Karen Pierce told the council after the vote.

 The Security Council has been wrangling over the British-drafted text since Monday and in an unusual move the United States, unhappy with Britain’s efforts, came up with its own version on Thursday.
-Traditionally countries propose amendments to a draft rather than coming up with their own text.
+Traditionally countries propose amendments to an initial draft rather than coming up with their own text.

+When asked about the negotiations with the United States, Pierce told reporters: “This is what diplomacy is meant to be about so I’m glad it worked on this occasion.”

 The resolution adopted on Friday retained some of the British language on the aid crisis.
 The conflict has pushed impoverished Yemen to the verge of famine with millions relying on food aid.
 More than 80 percent of Yemen’s imports used to come through Hodeidah port, but that has slowed to a trickle.

-The resolution “calls on the Government of Yemen and the Houthis to remove bureaucratic impediments to flows of commercial and humanitarian supplies, including fuel, and on the parties to ensure effective and sustained functioning of all of Yemen’s ports.”
+The resolution calls on the government of Yemen and the Houthis to remove bureaucratic obstacles to the flow of aid and commercial goods, including fuel, and ensure all the country’s ports are functioning.

 The United States had also wanted to condemn Iran for breaching an arms embargo on Yemen, but Russia objected, diplomats said.
 Iran has repeatedly denied accusations that it has supplied weapons to Yemen’s Houthis.